Uncategorized

 Paul: And then your dance career took off and I was left looking for another Gene Cook to work with.

-Gene: Sorry about that
+Gene: Sorry about that. (both laugh)

 Paul: Tell me about the circuit.